Abdominoplasty (Tummy Tuck)

 This procedure can be performed for aesthetic (cosmetic) purposes or for medical/functional reasons, the latter being dependent on strict Medicare eligibility criteria.

 A consultation with your Specialist Plastic Surgeon is the first step in considering an abdominoplasty.
 You should frankly discuss your goals and expectations, and your plastic surgeon will explain to you whether this operation is right for you.
 Suction lipectomy may be advised in addition to (or instead of) an abdominoplasty.
-You should always keep in mind that the desired result is improvement, not perfection.

 How is abdominoplasty surgery performed?